javascripthers/startHere/README.md

 At the moment in London and on the internet.

+- I have an idea, how can I tell you?

+Thanks so much!
+Raise an issue on here or contact me through one of the routes below.

 - Can I help organise?

 Yes!
 Join the [slack](https://javascripthers.herokuapp.com/), email javascripther@gmail.com or tweet @oluoluoxenfree or @javascripthers.